huetterma/argon/README.md

 # Planet Laser Crypto Tradingbot

-Welcome to Planet Laser where traders and coders work together to create a crypto tradingbot everybody can benefit from at no cost.
+Welcome to Planet Laser where traders and coders work together to create a crypto tradingbot everybody can benefit from for free.

 The community develops new trading strategies, refer to existing trading strategies or simply share their ideas which may be implemented into the tradingbot.